s3ql/s3ql/rst/backends.rst

 S3 compatible
 =============

-S3QL is also able to access other, S3 compatible storage services for which no specific backend exists.
+S3QL is also able to access other, S3 compatible storage services like OpenStack_ for which no specific backend exists.
 Note that when accessing such services, only the lowest common denominator of available features can be used, so it is generally recommended to use a service specific backend instead.

 The storage URL for accessing an arbitrary S3 compatible storage service is ::